 Intuitively, a Lie algebra is a simpler object than a Lie group.
 Without any extra structure, groups can be very complicated non-linear objects.
-But a Lie algebra is just an algebra over a field, and one with a restricted bilinear map, that has to also be alternating and satisfy the Jacobi identity.
+But a Lie algebra is just an algebra over a field, and one with a restricted bilinear map called the Lie bracket, that has to also be alternating and satisfy the Jacobi identity.

-Then, because of the Lie group-Lie algebra correspondence, we know that there is almost a bijection between each Lie group and the corresponding Lie algebra.
-So it makes sense to try and study the algebra instead of the group whenever possible, to try and get insight and proofs in that simpler framework.
+Because of the Lie group-Lie algebra correspondence, we know that there is almost a bijection between each Lie group and the corresponding Lie algebra.
+So it makes sense to try and study the algebra instead of the group itself whenever possible, to try and get insight and proofs in that simpler framework.
+This is the key reason why people study Lie algebras.
 One is philosophically reminded of how normal subgroups are a simpler representation of group homomorphisms.